OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 DO NOT: Use default passwords

-DO: (When using TLS) Redirect a request made over Http to https: In `Global.asax.cs`:
+DO: (When using TLS) Redirect a request made over Http to https:

+e.g Global.asax.cs
 ```csharp
 protected void Application_BeginRequest()
 {